Investing Investing Basics

 Past results don’t guarantee future returns.
 Only invest what you can afford to lose and maintain an emergency fund for unexpected costs.

-Before you dive into the world of investing, it’s a good idea to have a clear picture of what you want your money to do for you.
+Before you begin investing, it’s a good idea to have a clear picture of what you want your money to do for you.
 You’re not limited to just one goal, either.
-You can set up different targets for the long term, the mid-term, and the short term.
+You can set up different targets for the long term, mid-term, and short term.
 This is known as the bucket strategy.

 Real-life example